Kristen Stewart wants to face James Bond in the new era of the saga

-Actress Kristen Stewart, on the lips of all these days both for her recently announced betrothal to her girlfriend Dylan Meyer and for her acclaimed role as Diana of Wales in the film ‘Spencer’, wants to be a Bond girl, but not just anybody.
+The actress Kristen Stewart, is on everyone’s lips these days so much for his recently announced engagement to his girlfriend Dylan meyer As for her acclaimed role as Diana of Wales in the film ‘Spencer’, she wants to be a Bond girl, but not just anybody.

 In a new interview for the British newspaper Daily Mail, the one who was the protagonist of the youth saga ‘Twilight’ has expressed her desire to present herself as the villain in one of the next installments of the 007 agent franchise, which for now does not have a substitute for Daniel Craig.
 According to his statements, Kristen would love to act as a potential love interest for the spy, one who would end up betraying him to try to annihilate him.